-This part of ISO 18080 specifies a test method using corona charging with measurement of the impressed peak voltage and charge decay time on specimens of fabric or all types of composition and construction.
+This part of ISO 18080 specifies a test method using manual friction with measurement of frictional charge density on specimens of fabric.
+The test method is suitable for fabrics of all types of composition and construction that are capable of withstanding frictional charging.